Skip to main content

 Beverage Alternatives for Bariatric Success

-There’s a world of beverages that can fit into your new lifestyle after a gastric sleeve in Maryland.
+There’s a world of beverages that can fit into your new lifestyle after a gastric sleeve near Maryland.
+Choosing beverages with high nutritional value is crucial for your recovery and long-term health.
 Here’s what vitamins and minerals are key to your recovery and how to enjoy them without reaching for a soda.

 • Calcium-Fortified Drinks: These can help meet your calcium needs without the gas that carbonation brings.